RajeshRamadas/Yolo8-Annotation-Tool/README.md

 ## Limitation

 - **Single Category Annotation**: This tool currently supports annotating images with only one category or class per project.
+- **Single Format Annotation**: This tool currently supports annotation in a single format compatible with the YOLOv8 model.

 ## Installation Instructions